MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-04-single-responsibility.md

 + It’s massive
 + Multiple constructors
 + Name doesn’t match contents
-+ Name is confusing/too generic
++ Name is confusing/too generic/contains ‘And’
 + People are scared to change it

 Note: Generally classes grow as extra responsibility creeps in
   Classes generally need one set of collaborators
   Bad names are like a bad foundation
   Multiple responsibilities can cause surprises when changing things
+  Think at the method level too.

 ---